PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Results

 \section{Results}

 \textbf{Clinical interpretation of uncertainty.} In the proposed framework, each CFR estimate is accompanied by a model-predicted confidence interval that reflects data quality rather than population variability.
 Narrow confidence intervals indicate that the observed angiographic contrast dynamics are internally consistent and strongly constrain the inferred flow parameters.
 Conversely, wide intervals signal ambiguity arising from factors such as motion artifacts, incomplete contrast filling, or low signal-to-noise ratio.
-Clinically, this distinction is critical: low CFR estimates with high confidence may support a diagnosis of coronary microvascular dysfunction, whereas high-uncertainty estimates suggest that repeat imaging, alternative projections, or adjunctive physiological testing may be warranted.
+Clinically, this distinction is critical: low CFR estimates with high confidence may support a diagnosis of coronary microvascular dysfunction, whereas high-uncertainty estimates may instead prompt repeat imaging, alternative projections, or adjunctive physiological testing.
 By explicitly communicating uncertainty, the framework enables risk-aware interpretation of angiography-derived physiology and reduces the likelihood of false certainty from degraded data.